-Da’wa and Humanitarian Efforts: Habib Umar is noted for his da’wah efforts, with significant visits to the USA and Europe.
-He has also partnered with Muslim Aid Australia as founder of Yemen-based NGO Al Rafah Charitable Society to address issues of poverty and hunger and lack of sufficient health care that affect areas of Tarim.
-His students, most notably Habib `Ali Al-Jifri (see page 77) who estab- lished the Tabah Foundation and Habib Kadhim Al- Saqqaf, are luminaries in their own right.
+Da’wah and Humanitarian Efforts: Habib Umar is noted for his da’wah efforts, with significant visits to the USA and Europe.
+He has also partnered with Muslim Aid Australia as founder of Yemen-based NGO Al Rafah Charitable Society to address issues of poverty, hunger and lack of sufficient health care that affect areas of Tarim.
+His students, most notably Habib `Ali Al-Jifri (see page 109), who established the Tabah Foundation, and Habib Kadhim Al- Saqqaf, are luminaries in their own right.
 He has a substantial following on social media, via Muwasala, an organisation founded by his students to “promote the scholarly teachings of the blessed tradition of Hadramawt.”

-Ba Alawi Tariqah: The Ba Alawi have been centred in the region of Hadramaut, Yemen, for over a thou- sand years.
-They have produced outstanding figures of scholarship and piety and are well known for their missionary work, particularly in Malaysia and In- donesia.
-The Tariqah has now spread to all parts of the world and is famous for using the Ihya of Imam Ghazali as a basis of their teachings.
+Ba Alawi Tariqa: The Ba Alawi have been centred in the region of Hadramaut, Yemen, for over a thousand years.
+They have produced outstanding figures of scholarship and piety and are well known for their missionary work, particularly in Malaysia and Indonesia.
+The Tariqa has now spread to all parts of the world and is famous for using the Ihya of Imam Ghazali as a basis of their teachings.